-Please enjoy the fifth book of Maze Craze, mazes Dana drew as a kid (early to mid eighties).
+Please enjoy the sixth book of Maze Craze, mazes Dana drew as a kid (in the now-very-trendy early to mid 1980's).
 Inspired by the video games and movies of his childhood, they make for nostalgic fun for grown-ups and quirky and creative puzzles for kids!

 Each maze book is presented as large as your browser can show it in portrait orientation, along with answers to each maze.
 Plus a free high-res PDF is available for download and print!